top of page

 Consider the 4 sides of the frame

+This is what defines composition in your photograph.
 Each photograph, no matter its proportions, has some finite boundaries.
 These are its four sides.
-We need at all times to be aware of these boundaries and be able to decide upon their contents.
+One of the elemental photography composition techniques is to be aware of these boundaries and be able to decide upon their contents.
 What resides close to those borders is equally important to the other elements in the rest of the image.
-It is a novice's practice to look in the center of their viewfinder and pay little attention to the four corners.
+It is a novice's practice to look in the centre of their viewfinder and pay little attention to the four corners.
 This is something you have to train your brain about doing and requires some effort at the beginning, before being able to do it mechanically.
 These four sides define the content of our photography.
 What is included?
 What is left behind?
-These are questions that you have to ask yourself in order to create a visual story that communicates your thought.
+These are questions that you have to ask yourself to create a visual story that communicates your thoughts.

-Decide what wo include within the four sides of the frame
+Decide what to include within the four sides of the frame

 Figure-to-ground relation

-This is probably the one guideline in photography that can be considered as a rule.
+This is probably one of the most basic photography composition techniques.
 If you are not aware of this, be prepared to take your photography to the next level, by understanding the following lines!
+This is the very definition of composition.

 The immediate background of your subject is EQUALLY important to your subject.
-Remember, we live in a three-dimensional world and our eyes are able to see in 3D.
-Therefore our brain is able to tell the differences in distance thus understanding where each item lives in our view.
+Remember, we live in a three-dimensional world and our eyes can see in 3D.
+Therefore our brain can tell the differences in distance thus understanding where each item lives in our view.
 This is not true in photography.
 Photography is a two-dimensional interpretation of the 3D world.
 Everything in our images resides on the same plane, that is the paper/screen where the image is viewed.
-Therefore, I am repeating, the immediate background of your subject is equally, EQUALLY, yes!
+Therefore, I am repeating, that the immediate background of your subject is equally, EQUALLY, yes!
 EQUALLY important to your subject.
-It actually defines your subject.
+It defines your subject and provides the foreground interest.
 Without its background, there is no subject.
 Therefore you should always keep in mind that your subject, or subjects, must live in front of a background that clearly defines them.
-So the immediate background must be in contrast to the subject.
+So the immediate background must be in contrast to the subject and other elements of composition.

-Notice below how clearly we can see the dots in each image:
+Notice below how we can see the dots in each image:

 As we will see in the contrast guideline, our eyes are first drawn to the part of the image that has the strongest contrast.
-Your main subject should clearly possess this quality.
+Your main subject should possess this quality.
+This is one of the most important compositional techniques to grasp.
+See the importance of background below.

 See how each head is against a clean, contrasty background